Lcrypto/Simulated-annealing-lifting-QC-LDPC/README.md

 Summary: SA lifting method still one of the best published QC-LDPC protograph lifting method from "flat" model(pure girth and girth+EMD maximization) of Trapping sets breaking.

+If you need to construct regular codes with maximal girth use kroneker based approach results from Alireza Tasdighi, Emmanuel Boutillon, "Integer Ring Sieve for Constructing Compact QC-LDPC Codes with Girths 8, 10, and 12.", Submitted to IEEE Trans. on Information Theory, Feb.
+2021. http://www-labsticc.univ-ubs.fr/~boutillon/ldpc/ldpc.htm but alwayse remember max girth not mean good Trapping set and low weight codeword Spectrum (good EMD Spectrum) - performance and complexity especialy compare to irregular LDPC which allow trade-off between waterfalla and error-floor performance.

 With BR,